marceloboeira/awesome-expat/README.md

 * [Understanding & picking the right health insurance in Germany](https://www.settle-in-berlin.com/health-insurance-germany/)

 ### Berlin
-  * [Settle in Berlin](https://www.settle-in-berlin.com) - Informations about registration, bank account, finding a flat and etc.
+  * [Settle in Berlin](https://www.settle-in-berlin.com) - Information about registration, bank account, finding a flat and etc.
-  * [All About Berlin](http://allaboutberlin.com/) - Guides on settling in Berlin, finding an apartment, a job, a bank etc.
+  * [All About Berlin](http://allaboutberlin.com/) - Guides on settling in Berlin, finding an apartment, a job, a bank, etc.
       * [Moving to Berlin: the definitive guide](https://allaboutberlin.com/guides/moving-to-berlin)
-  * [BerlinCheap.com](https://berlincheap.com/guide/) - Low-Budget solutions for Berlin: Free furniture, cheap apts & public transport.
+  * [BerlinCheap.com](https://berlincheap.com/guide/) - Low-Budget solutions for Berlin: Free furniture, cheap apartments & public transport.
   * [John Worth Euroblog](https://jonworth.eu/how-to-find-a-flat-in-berlin/) - How to find a flat in Berlin

 ## Interviewing